Beatles Answers

 What's distinctive

-One of 101 UK songs led primarily by John.
+One of 101 songs led primarily by John.
 Recorded approximately 44 of 67 into the Beatlemania (1962–1964) sessions.
-Carries the unique tag 'famous-chord' — no other UK song shares it.
+Carries the unique tag 'famous-chord' — no other song shares it.
+Take count: 22 (highest take number documented in Lewisohn (1988)).

 Opening line — "It's been a hard day's night…" (brief identification excerpt; full lyrics © Sony Music Publishing — see Genius link in References.)